OZI-Project/docs/api/index.rst

 =============

 Welcome to the OZI - Python Project Packaging for Meson documentation.
+The Quick-start guide is the place to start if you want to use OZI as a Python project publishing tool.

-This covers the :abbr:`API (Application Programming Interface)` specification, the project roadmap, and `Meson <https://mesonbuild.com>`_ support information.
+The latter part of the documentation covers the project governance including roles and responsibilities, the :abbr:`API (Application Programming Interface)` specification, the project roadmap, and `Meson <https://mesonbuild.com>`_ support information.

 .. card:: Contents